jmacarthur/2dgames/README.md

 2dgames
 =======

-Abstract 2D game models - simple mechanics for platform games.
+Abstract 2D game models - simple mechanics for platform and other games.
 Mostly in PyGame.